Network Address Translation (NAT): How It Really Works

 IPv6 removes the need for NAT by providing a vastly larger address space.
 However, NAT will remain relevant as long as IPv4 is in use.

 Dual-stack networks must account for both NATed IPv4 and native IPv6 traffic.
+Explore the differences in IPv4 vs IPv6.

 Final Thoughts